galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 >    - Option 1: Use workflows directly on [usegalaxy.eu](https://usegalaxy.eu/) from [WorkflowHub](https://workflowhub.eu)
 >
->      - Open the workflow page on WokflowHub
+>      - Open the workflow page on the WorkflowHub
 >        - [Illumina ARTIC PE](https://workflowhub.eu/workflows/110) - The one to use for example datasets
 >        - [Illumina RNAseq SE](https://workflowhub.eu/workflows/112)
 >        - [Illumina RNAseq PE](https://workflowhub.eu/workflows/113)